dataesr/bso-publications/doc/bso.md

 <br />

 The French Open Science Monitor is a tool that aims at steering the Open Science policy in France.
 As such, it produces statistics that are analyzed over time and it has to focus on "French" productions.
 Also, as stated in [@coso_feedback_2018], we want to use only public or open datasources.
-Two constraints of perimeters thus appear naturally :
+Two constraints of perimeter thus appear naturally :

  - **only publications with at least an author who has a French affiliation** are considered.
 The nationality of the authors does not come into play.
 Still, this raises the issue of access to affiliation information.
 Affiliation metadata are present in specific sources, like PubMed, but very rarely in the whole Crossref data.
 To fill in the gaps, we propose to crawl the affiliation information displayed publicly from the publications webpages.
 On top of that, identifying a country from an affiliation text is not that straightforward.
 If you are not convinced, think about an affiliation stating "Hôtel Dieu de France, Beirut, Lebanon": this does not refer to a French affiliation even though the word "France" is present.
 We use an automatic detection algorithm, based on Elasticsearch, described in [@lhote_using_2021], to infer the countries from the affiliations texts.